 What do you do if your husband always leaves you hanging in bed?
 He’s satisfied, but you’re left frustrated?

-Every Monday I like to answer a Reader Question, and today’s is about what happens when the husband always reaches orgasm but makes no effort to see that his wife does, too.
-A reader writes:
+Every Monday I like to answer a Reader Question, and today’s is about what happens when the husband always reaches orgasm but makes no effort to see that his wife does, too–leaving her very sexually unsatisfied.

 After the kids were born, I went into a period of refusing my husband.
 That lasted for pretty much 20 years.
 And to make things even worse I was self gratifying myself, even as I was refusing him.